lo0ken/money-tracker/docs/privacy.md

 becoming part of the publicly accessible archives.

 On some sites, anonymous users are allowed to post content and/or participate in forum discussions.
-In such a case, since no user name can be associated with such a user, the IP address number of a user is used as an identifier.
+In such a case, since no userAuth name can be associated with such a userAuth, the IP address number of a userAuth is used as an identifier.
 When posting content or messages to a Operators site anonymously, your IP address may be revealed to the public.

 If you are a registered member of an Operators's website or email list, you should be aware that some items of your